-The NCCN Guidelines for Multiple Myeloma recommend bisphosphonates for all patients receiving myeloma therapy for symptomatic disease regardless of documented bone disease (category 1).
-In patients with smoldering or stage I MM, according to the NCCN panel, bisphosphonates may be considered but preferably in a clinical trial.
+In patients with smoldering or stage I MM, according to the NCCN Panel, bisphosphonates may be considered but preferably in a clinical trial.
 Skeletal survey annually or as clinically indicated is recommended for these patients.
 Bone densitometry or other metabolic studies should be reserved for clinical trials.

-Low-dose radiation therapy (10-30 Gy) is used for the palliative treatment of uncontrolled pain, impending pathologic fracture, or impending spinal cord compression.48 Limited involved fields should be used to limit the effect of irradiation on stem cell harvest or its effect on potential future treatments; the radiation doses administered should not preclude stem cell collection in potential candidates for high-dose therapy and hematopoietic SCT.
+Low-dose radiation therapy (10-30 Gy) is used for the palliative treatment of uncontrolled pain, impending pathologic fracture, or impending spinal cord compression.
+47 Limited involved fields should be used to limit the effect of irradiation on stem cell harvest or its effect on potential future treatments; the radiation doses administered should not preclude stem cell collection in potential candidates for high-dose therapy and hematopoietic SCT.
 Orthopedic consultation should be obtained for impending or actual fractures in weight-bearing bones, bony compression of the spinal cord, or vertebral column instability.
 Either vertebroplasty or kyphoplasty should be considered for symptomatic vertebral compression fractures.

 Excess bone resorption from myeloma bone disease can lead to excessive release of calcium into the blood, contributing to hypercalcemia.
 Symptoms include polyuria and gastrointestinal disturbances, with progressive dehydration and decreases in glomerular filtration rate.
-Hypercalcemia should be treated with hydration, bisphosphonates, denosumab, 271 steroids, and/or calcitonin.
-Among the bisphosphonates (zoledronic acid, pamidronate, and ibandronate), the NCCN Multiple Myeloma Panel members prefer zoledronic acid for treatment of hypercalcemia.
-264,272,273
+Hypercalcemia should be treated with hydration, bisphosphonates, denosumab, 268 steroids, and/or calcitonin.
+Among the bisphosphonates (zoledronic acid, pamidronate, and ibandronate), the NCCN Multiple Myeloma Panel members prefer zoledronic acid for treatment of hypercalcemia. ^{267,269,270}

-Plasmapheresis should be used as adjunctive therapy for symptomatic hyperviscosity.274 Institutions differ in their use of plasmapheresis for adjunctive treatment of renal dysfunction.
+Plasmapheresis should be used as adjunctive therapy for symptomatic hyperviscosity.277 Institutions differ in their use of plasmapheresis for adjunctive treatment of renal dysfunction.

 Erythropoietin therapy may be considered for anemic patients, especially those with renal failure.
-Measuring endogenous erythropoietin levels may also be helpful in treatment planning^{275,276} (see NCCN Guidelines for Prevention and Treatment of Cancer-Related Infections).
+Measuring endogenous erythropoietin levels may also be helpful in treatment planning^{272,273} (see NCCN Guidelines for Prevention and Treatment of Cancer-Related Infections).
 Daratumumab can interfere with cross-matching and red blood cell antibody screening.
-The NCCN panel recommends performing type and screen prior to receiving daratumumab to inform future matching.
+The NCCN Panel recommends performing type and screen prior to receiving daratumumab to inform future matching.

 To prevent infection: 1) IV immunoglobulin therapy should be considered for recurrent, life-threatening infections; 2) pneumococcal and influenza vaccine should also be considered; and 3) Pneumocystis carinii pneumonia (PCP), herpes, and antifungal prophylaxis is recommended if a high-dose regimen is used.
-Pls (bortezomib, carfilzomib, and ixazomib) and daratumumab treatment has been associated with an incidence of herpes zoster.^{73,74} Herpes prophylaxis is recommended in patients receiving Pl or daratumumab therapy.72 (See NCCN Guidelines for Prevention and Treatment of Cancer-Related Infections).
+Pls (bortezomib, carfilzomib, and ixazomib) and daratumumab treatment have been associated with an incidence of herpes zoster.^{73,74} Herpes prophylaxis is recommended in patients receiving PI or daratumumab therapy.72 (See NCCN Guidelines for Prevention and Treatment of Cancer-Related Infections).

 Thrombosis is relatively common when thalidomide or lenalidomide is used with steroids, and is particularly frequent when treating newly diagnosed patients.
-Use of prophylactic anticoagulation agents (see NCCN Guidelines for Venous Thromboembolic Disease) is recommended when IMiDs are used in combination therapy during induction. ^{106,277,278}
+Use of prophylactic anticoagulation agents (see NCCN Guidelines for Venous Thromboembolic Disease) is recommended when IMiDs are used in combination therapy during induction. ^{105,274,275}